miyonaka/leanbian-gen/README.md

 # leanbian-gen

-_Tool used to create the Leanbian images_
+Tool used to create Leanbian images.

 ## Dependencies

-leanbian-gen runs on Debian based operating systems.
+leanbian-gen runs on Debian-based operating systems.
 Currently it is only supported on either Debian Buster or Ubuntu Xenial and is known to have issues building on earlier releases of these systems.

-To install the required dependencies for leanbian-gen you should run:
+To install the required dependencies for `leanbian-gen` you should run:

 ```bash
 apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree zip \